Applications close at 5.00pm AEDT Friday 14 October 2016

 At 12 months and the completion of your project, you will submit a final report detailing the results of your project and budget expenditure.
 Report templates will be provided to you by ABARES.
 ABARES will then provide your milestone reports to your Award sponsor.

 There is no appeal mechanism for unsuccessful applicants and applications will not be reviewed.
-If an applicant is dissatisfied with the way an application has been handled by the department, they can contact the programme coordinator via email to Science Awards and lodge a complaint.
+If an applicant is dissatisfied with the way an application has been handled by the department, they can contact the Science Awards Manager via Science Awards and lodge a complaint.

 The complaint will then be reviewed by one or more independent areas of the department.
 If no resolution is achieved, they can contact the Commonwealth Ombudsman.
 The Ombudsman will usually not investigate a complaint unless the matter has first been raised with the department and the department has been provided with a reasonable opportunity to respond.

-Personal information may be disclosed to relevant parties engaged for the purposes of application assessment and programme evaluation, such as departmental staff, staff of the Award sponsors, judging panel members, the Minister and the Minister’s office, on the department’s website and to other Australia government agencies, persons or organisations where necessary for the above purposes.
+Personal information may be disclosed to relevant parties for application assessment and programme evaluation, such as departmental staff, staff of the Award sponsors, judging panel members, the Minister and the Minister’s office, on the department’s website and to other Australia government agencies, persons or organisations where necessary for the above purposes.

 - Name of the recipient of the grant